Dynamometer Test Facilities

 NWTC Dynamometer Test Capabilities

 Dynamometers are an effective means by which new designs can be validated because the "wind" input into the turbine can be simulated without waiting for nature-driven events to occur.
 During steady state, or "static" testing, a series of speed/torque points along the turbine's power curve are imposed by the dynamometer, for a fixed period of time, to evaluate mechanical and electrical performance.
 Points outside the turbine's normal operating range can be selected to assess response to extreme events or to conduct Highly Accelerated Life Tests (HALT).
 By intentionally overloading a turbine in a HALT test, a lifetime of wear and tear is applied during a reasonable period of testing.
-To gain a better understanding of a turbine's mechanical, electrical, and control system response in real world conditions, "model-in-the-loop" techniques are employed to replace the rotor, tower, pitch, and yaw systems with computer simulations operating in real-time.
-Soon, NWTC test capabilities will be further enhanced with a 5 MW dynamometer and the addition of electrical power grid simulation equipment.
-See the specifications for dynamometer testing.
+To gain a better understanding of a turbine's mechanical, electrical, and control system response in real-world conditions, "model-in-the-loop" techniques are employed to replace the rotor, tower, pitch, and yaw systems with computer simulations operating in real time.

 NWTC dynamometer facilities are available for industry users.
 Contact the NWTC for testing inquiries at 303-384-6900.